lausser/coshsh/doc/coshsh.md

+In this tutorial you will learn how to automatically create Nagios configuration files from your own inventory data.
+In order to reproduce the examples described here you should install [OMD Labs Edition](https://labs.consol.de/omd) and create a site called _cotu_ (coshsh tutorial).

 ### Recipe

 A recipe is the central configuration item in coshsh.
 It describes the ingredients used to "cook" a nagios configuration.
 It consists of the following settings:

 1. datasources
   This is where the raw data like host names, ip addreses, applications, locations etc. come from.
 A datasource in coshsh is a piece of python code which acts as an adaptor to cmdbs, excel sheets or any kind of inventory.
-A datasource's job is to open and read the inventories and to create Host and Application objects.
 2. classes_dir
   In a directory specified by the classes_dir attribute coshsh looks for small Python files describing certain types of applications.
 3. templates_dir